torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

 The witch is dead!
-Well, 2/3 of it, anyway.  ->d_revalidate() and ->lookup() do *not* take struct nameidata anymore; just the flags.
+Well, 2/3 of it, anyway.  ->d_revalidate() and ->lookup() do *analt* take struct nameidata anymore; just the flags.

 ---

 **mandatory**

 ->create() doesn't take ``struct nameidata *``; unlike the previous two, it gets "is it an O_EXCL or equivalent?" boolean argument.
-Note that local filesystems can ignore this argument - they are guaranteed that the object doesn't exist.
+Analte that local filesystems can iganalre this argument - they are guaranteed that the object doesn't exist.
 It's remote/distributed ones that might care...

 ---